Sukkrivaa/LearningMap/README.md

   How will we save the differences between the two editors>
     Plan all of this out using psuedocode

-//Need to warn them that any unsaved changes will be lost when clicking on a new subtopic
+//Need to warn them that any unsaved changes will be lost when clicking on a new subtopic - change this to periodic saving in the future

-//Need to save the all the content every time they click save - all the way to mongodb - already did the local verison

-//Need to play with Schemas to update objects - see if you can turn into a string - need to change how we add subtopics too!!